elespdn/elespdn.github.io/talks/20190425_TEIcustomization/exercises/exerciseRoma.md

 ---
 output:
+  pdf_document: default
   word_document: default
-  pdf_document: default
   html_document: default
 ---

-# Working on Schema customization with ROMA
+# Exercise: TEI customization with ROMA

 ## Before you start
 In this exercise, you will use Roma, a web tool available from the TEI web site.
-You will need access to the internet and a web browser such as Firefox or Opera and once you have your schema you will also need an XML-aware editor to use it (e.g., oXygen).
+You will need access to the internet and a web browser (Firefoxm Chrome, Opera, etc.) and once you have your schema you will also need an XML-aware editor to use it (e.g., oXygen).

 These instructions only cover part of Roma’s functionality.
 They describe the steps needed to